| This document is also available as

 form or the tridiagonal symmetric form.
 The algorithm can be extended to

-solve the matrix eigenproblem with relative error in additional
+solve the matrix eigenproblem with relative error in additional time.
+Furthermore, it can be used to dynamically maintain

 the singular value decomposition (SVD) of a generic matrix.
 Together with the